KaveIO/Eskapade/docs/source/migration_tips.rst

 _______________________

 In Eskapade v0.9 the core functionality has been migrated to the separate package Eskapade-Core.
-We have tried to make this transition as seamless as possible, and you will probably not run into any issues, but in case you do below we list the changes needed to migrate from Eskapade version 0.8 to version 0.9.
+We have tried to make this transition as seamless as possible, but you may well run into any migration issues.
+In case you do below we list the changes needed to migrate from Eskapade version 0.8 to version 0.9.

-* core module
+* Whenever a line with ``import eskapade`` fails, simply replace ``eskapade`` with ``escore``.

-  - ``from eskapade import core`` change to ``from escore import core``
+* For example: ``from eskapade import core`` change to ``from escore import core``

-* core_ops module

-  - ``from eskapade import core_ops`` change to ``from escore import core_ops``

 That's it.